 Berkeley Social Welfare graduate students pay tuition and fees based on their degree program:

-Social Welfare Full-time MSW students are assessed Graduate Professional Fees, which include a campus fee, student services fee, supplemental tuition fees, and others.
+Full-time MSW students are assessed Graduate Professional Fees, which include a campus fee, student services fee, supplemental tuition fees, student health insruance fees, and others.
 Tuition and Fees are assessed each semester by the Office of the Registrar, based a student's academic program.
 For fee definitions, please visit Tuition & Fees.

 FlexMSW students in both program tracks (Advanced Standing and Extended) pay a per-credit fee of $1,850 per unit.